 Belinskiy graduated from the Fashion Institute of Design and Technology in Kyiv in 2008 and launched his namesake brand in 2009.
 The self-appointed ringleader of Kyiv’s new fashion talents at One Day Project, Belinskiy represents not just himself but the whole generation of upcoming Ukrainian creatives.
 In his work he channels cultural rebellion, youthful romanticism and social critique.

-Ivan Svitlychnyi.
-Detail from Point Cloud series, 2017.
+Ivan Svitlychnyi Untitled, 2017.
 Courtesy of the artist

 SVITER art group and Ivan Svitlychnyi, whose work overlaps with Mikhailov’s interest in the mutation of information and data echo chambers, will present a site-specific sound installation in which drum machines and electronic synthesizers create a unique algorithm that converts data in and around the pavilion into audio tracks in real time.